Financial Aid and Scholarship FAQ

 Admitted freshmen applicants are automatically reviewed for scholarships at Newark.

 In an effort to help students and parents understand and successfully navigate the financial aid and scholarship process, we have compiled the answers to some of the most frequently asked questions.
-After review, please feel welcome to contact our Office of Financial Aid should you have additional questions.
+After review, please feel welcome to contact Student Financial Services should you have additional questions.

 1. What is the difference between a merit-based scholarship and a need-based scholarship?